 These images shows a van who randomly pulled in front of the march tooting the horn, giving the crowd something to cheer about.
 The gentleman in the middle was not apart of the March but followed in curiosity all the way to Brixton.

 These images are not so positive.
 To the right (mainly) are police officers filming to gather evidence.
 A young man does his best to obstruct the film.
-Another young person takes over while more young men see whats happening and get in the action.
-Eventually there is a verbal confrontation, this resulted in light objects being hurled at the officers.
+Another young person takes over while more young men see what's happening and get in the action.
+Eventually, there is a verbal confrontation, which resulted in light objects being hurled at the officers.
 One gentleman goes into the face of the officers and gets very aggressive and is quickly backed up by 3-4 other young men.
-They almost surround the officers but wisely the police 'leg it' as they had no back up.
-The reason why they were isolated was because the path way was not disclosed and was dynamically changing.
-It is unclear if their colleagues knew their location (scroll through gallery).
+They almost surround the officers but wisely the police 'leg it' as they had no backup.
+The reason why they were isolated was that the pathway was not disclosed and was dynamically changing.
+It is unclear if their colleagues knew their location (scroll through the gallery).

 Cyclist had it good, it was easy for them to stay at the front and cruise along the streets.
 The movements were often fast paced.
 The bikes were able to keep up this pace throughout the hours I was with them.
 At some points the cyclist and faster pedestrians were asked to stop to allow the slower walkers to catch up (scroll through gallery).